-The full implementation of the second Banking Directive realised with the Legislative Decree 385/1993 (New Italian Banking Act).
-With the purpose to grant a higher transparency of supervisory control, the Bank of Italy published the general measures adopted by credit authorities and other significant measures, such as statistical reports and data.
+The full implementation of the second Banking Directive was realised with Legislative Decree no. 385/1993 (New Italian Banking Act).
+To grant greater transparency of supervisory control, the Bank of Italy published the general measures adopted by credit authorities and other significant measures, such as statistical reports and data.
 For the first time, in addition to the traditional purposes of stability and efficiency, competitiveness was listed as a primary goal.

-The Decree 385/1993 set forth the end of the principle of specialisation referring to all financial activities, and included both short-term and medium to long term funding.
+Decree no. 385/1993 set forth the end of the principle of specialisation for all financial activities, and included both short-term and medium- to long-term funding.
 The whole operational and temporary de-specialisation found its definitive consecration with the introduction the new model of the universal bank.

-After the crisis and the approval of the CRD IV, new reporting constraints for foreign branches operating in Italy were introduced.
+After the crisis and approval of CRD IV, new reporting constraints for foreign branches operating in Italy were introduced.
 Some options were also exercised by the Italian regulator.
-With regards to the adoption of the Directive 2013/36/EU, the Bank of Italy has stated that all community credit institutions with branches in Italy are obliged to send a detailed report on important topics as specified in Part One, Title 2, Chapter 2, Annex A of the Bank of Italy's supervisory circular n.
-285 of 17 December 2013.
-In order to ensure complete information and transparency in Italian financial markets, the Bank of Italy can demand from branches of community banks necessary documents and data by banks authorised in Italy, relating to the extent of their Italian activities.
-In particular, the Italian regulator can demand information referring to the average percentage rate charge applied by foreign banks within the Italian banking industry.
+With regards to the adoption of Directive 2013/36/EU, the Bank of Italy ruled that all community credit institutions with branches in Italy are obliged to send a detailed report on important topics as specified in Part One, Title 2, Chapter 2, Annex A of the Bank of Italy's supervisory circular no. 285 of 17 December 2013.
+In order to ensure enhance information and transparency within the Italian financial markets, the Bank of Italy can demand from branches of community banks the necessary documents and data on banks authorised in Italy, regarding their Italian activities.
+In particular, the Italian regulator can demand information about the average percentage rate charge applied by foreign banks in the Italian banking industry.